 Premium solar panels are the go-to solar panels for installations when you want to eliminate the likelihood of faults in your solar systems.
-They’re a more advanced type of solar panels in terms of performance, quality, durability, and warranty.
+They’re a more advanced type of solar panel in terms of performance, quality, durability, and warranty.

-Standard solar panels are around 15-16% efficient.
+First, we can tell you that SunPower Standard solar panels are around 15-16% efficient.
 Some other statistics from YellowLite for premium solar panels are:

 - Canadian Solar, which is just a touch more than 16% efficient according to its official data.
 Some solar panels have a higher level of efficiency, even approaching 23%.